franziskagoltz-donders/DMN_ECM_ms1_v1/README.md

 II.
 Choosing the data set

 In our project, resting state FIX-denoised fMRI data in volumetric MNI152 (rather than grayordinate CIFTI) space were used for spatial group ICA and ECM, as LIPSIA (https://github.com/lipsia-fmri/lipsia) is not compatible with the NIfTI-2 format.
-These datasets are preprocessed with the HCP minimal preprocessing pipelines as described in Glasser et al. 2013.
-Further, they are denoised by the ICA-FIX approach, following the ICA-FIX pipeline (Smith et al. 2013).
+These datasets are preprocessed with the HCP minimal preprocessing pipelines as described in Glasser et al. 2013 and denoised by the ICA-FIX approach, following the ICA-FIX pipeline (Smith et al. 2013).

 III.
 Downloading the data